-At its plenary meeting in June 2023, the FATF agreed on the new lists of countries subject to enhanced monitoring.
+At its plenary meeting in October 2023, the FATF agreed on the new lists of countries subject to enhanced monitoring.

-1) High-risk jurisdictions for which enhanced vigilance and, where appropriate, countermeasures are required
+1) High-risk jurisdictions against which enhanced due diligence measures and, where appropriate, counter-measures are required

-Since February 2020, and in relation to the situation due to the COVID-19 pandemic, the FATF decided to pause the review process of high-risk jurisdictions in terms of deficiencies in the fight against money laundering, terrorist financing and the financing of proliferation ("AML/CFT/PF") against which enhanced vigilance measures and, where appropriate, counter-measures are required.
+Since February 2020, and in relation to the situation due to the COVID-19 pandemic, the FATF decided to pause the review process of high-risk jurisdictions in terms of deficiencies in the fight against money laundering, terrorist financing and the financing of proliferation ("AML/CFT/PF") against which enhanced due diligence measures and, where appropriate, counter-measures are required.